lmc2179/lmc2179.github.io/drafts/alpha_spending.md

 image: statsig.png
 ---

-# The urge to stop early
+# Where it begins: The (understandable) urge to stop early

 Let me tell you a story - perhaps a familiar one.

 > **Product Manager**: Hey `$data_analyst`, I looked at your dashboard!
-We only kicked off `$AB_test_name` a few days ago, the results look amazing!
+We only kicked off `$AB_test_name` a few days ago, but the results look amazing!
 It looks like the result is already statistically significant, even though we were going to run it for another week.
 >
->**Data Analyst**: Absolutely, they're very promising!
+>**Data Analyst**: Absolutely, it's very promising!
 >
 >**Product Manager**: Well, that settles it, we can turn off the test, it looks like a winner.
 >